guettli/why-i-like-django-and-sap/README.md

 ## With Python/Django/PostgreSQL I can use a very popular programming language

-Python is the most loved programming language in the year 2019: https://fossbytes.com/most-loved-hated-programming-languages-2019/
+Python is the most loved programming language in the year 2019: https://hired.com/page/state-of-software-engineers/hottest-coding-languages/#most-loved-languages

 Python feels good.

 It is great, that I can calls SAP-RFC with the python library pyRFC.
 But sever side code needs to be written in ABAP.
 And the language ABAP is hardly known.

+Young people which have finished there education and look at several job opportunities have the choice.
+Their choice is important and money is only one small part of the decission.
+They choose what they like.
+They choose what they are familiar with.

+Releasing the interpreters, compilers, libraries and related tools as open source was a clever decision by google, microsoft and other big players.

+Looking at above list of languages: ABAP is not even mentioned.